 Features and Ease of Use

-Network Presence doesn’t cater to the small business market.
-So, if you’re looking for shared hosting or you want to host a simple business website, it’s best that you look elsewhere.
-For VPS though, it provides a couple of VPS plans with the following features:
+Network Presence doesn’t cater to the small business market, so if you’re looking for shared hosting for a simple business website, you’ll have to look elsewhere.
+However, it does offer VPS plans with these features:

 - 99.9% uptime